4 Ways Freight Brokers Can Help Prevent Cargo Theft

 View of Port Container Terminal.

-Cargo theft accounted for about $33 billion in losses in 2018,1 and the actual figure is likely far greater.
+Cargo theft is a significant and persistent cause of loss in the transportation industry.
 For freight brokers, cargo theft represents more than a financial threat.
 The potential fallout from a single stolen shipment could lead to a rescinded contract, a lost customer, or lasting brand and reputational damage.
 Freight brokers can help protect themselves from cargo theft by properly vetting carriers, having a contractual risk transfer program and strengthening cybersecurity measures.

 For more than 15 years, the cargo theft professionals in the Travelers Special Investigations Group have discussed risks facing freight brokers and strategies to help them protect their business.
 Straight cargo theft, where thieves physically go out and steal cargo, can be a risk for carriers who directly handle cargo.
 Freight brokers are often targeted by strategic cargo theft techniques, in which a cargo thief deceives them into turning over the cargo using identity theft or fictitious pickup schemes.